-With year of the tiger coming up (February 22nd) I was inspired to make some tiger macarons and if you’re inspired to make some you can use this free tiger macaron template as a guide.
+With year of the tiger coming up (February 22nd in 2022) I was inspired to make some tiger macarons and if you’re inspired to make some you can use this free tiger macaron template as a guide.

 This was our families first year celebrating the new year in Japan.
 The shops and traditions had so many cute tiger themed decorations like this Hello Kitty in a tiger outfit and this rice cake stack with a tiger on it (kagami mochi).

 I made (for the first time in since we moved in – 8 months!) some macarons in our kitchen in our base housing apartment.
 I did a couple of tweaks to my base recipe to accommodate my pantry supplies – someday I’ll share the tricks once I test them a bit more!
 Pretty sure the tricks are why this batch came out sooo fluffy and thick.